eclipse-archived/ceylon-lang.org/documentation/1.0/reference/statement/throw.md

 # #{page.title}

-The `throw` statement is used to indicate that an exception to the normal flow of control has occurred.
+The `throw` statement is used to raise an exception

 ## Usage